 With a more unified approach to how we consume, manage, and analyze data, the nation’s defenders can stop observing the problem and start playing offense, making CDM’s government-wide vision of proactive security a reality of our cyber defense.

 The effort has gained significant support from policymakers as well.
-This year, the National Defense Authorization Act (NDAA) gives CISA the ability to collect data from federal agency networks and proactively hunt for vulnerabilities without notifying the individual agencies.
+Last year, the National Defense Authorization Act (NDAA) gave CISA the ability to collect data from federal agency networks and proactively hunt for vulnerabilities without notifying the individual agencies.
 The Executive Order on Improving the Nation’s Cybersecurity contains dozens of new and enhanced provisions which provide CISA with the authority to make a significant impact.
 In order to maintain transparency across government, DHS will be required to report the findings of this proactive threat hunting to Congress.
 With the CDM dashboard, this information is easily shareable, but adhering to the NDAA while continuing to increase threat hunting efforts requires agencies to change the way data is stored, accessed, and analyzed.

 In its continuous evolution, more features will be added to the CDM dashboard during the government’s next fiscal year.
 Updated capabilities are already being piloted at a handful of smaller agencies to measure potential impact.
 These enhancements include a CDM-enabled threat hunting capability, which pulls log data into the agency dashboard and enables queries across agencies from the federal dashboard to proactively search for threat activity.
 Generating deeper insights from across the government to alert threat hunters is a giant step forward, and the CDM dashboards can enable this – identifying threats in time to make a difference.